Richie Hall: Calgary Stampeders

+Saskatchewan Roughriders

-He was traded to the Roughriders in May 1988 for a fourth-round pick in the 1989 CFL Draft and returned as a 1988 CFL season and 1990 CFL season West Division All-Star.
+Hall was traded to the Saskatchewan Roughriders in May 1988 for a fourth-round pick in the 1989 CFL draft and returned as a 1988 CFL season and 1990 CFL season West Division All-Star.
+He won his first Grey Cup championship in 1989.

-In all, he appeared in 153 career regular-season games between 1983 and 1991 playing both defensive back and punt returner, was a four-time West Division all-star, a League All-Star in 1983, a Grey Cup champion in 1989, and was selected for the Tom Pate Memorial Award in 1990.
+In all, he appeared in 153 career regular-season games between 1983 and 1991 playing both defensive back and punt returner, was a four-time West Division all-star, a League All-Star in 1983, and was selected for the Tom Pate Memorial Award in 1990.

 After being released by the Roughriders, Hall used his social work degree and got a job at Regina's Cornwall Alternative School for high-risk kids and joined Regina's Archbishop M.C.
 O'Neill High School football coaching staff in 1993 before embarking on his professional coaching career.

 Coaching career

+Saskatchewan Roughriders

-In 1994, Hall was hired by the Roughriders to coach their defensive backfield and worked his way up to defensive coordinator by 2000.
+In 1994, Hall was hired by the Saskatchewan Roughriders to coach their defensive backfield and worked his way up to defensive coordinator by 2000.
 He gained a reputation as one of the top minds for defensive schemes in the CFL and served as Saskatchewan's defensive coordinator for eight years including the 95th Grey Cup victory for Saskatchewan in 2007.
 His 2008 Saskatchewan Roughriders defence finished the season with the best in fewest yards allowed (354 per game), second in pass defence (266 yards per game) and fewest passing TDs allowed (28) and third in fewest TDs (44) and points allowed (25.1 per game).

+Edmonton Eskimos

 Hall interviewed for at least seven head coaching positions beginning after the 2004 CFL season and, on December 17, 2008, Hall was hired as the head coach for the Edmonton Eskimos, the first black head coach in the Edmonton Eskimos history.
 When looking for a new coach, Eskimos General Manager Danny Maciocia said he asked his quarterbacks to name the toughest defensive co-ordinator they've played against and was given the unanimous response of Richie Hall.

 Hall has said that he wants his players to enjoy the game, work hard, appreciate everything, and take nothing for granted.
 "I want our players to have a selfless attitude.
 I want them to be there for each other," Hall said.
 "I like to think football is a way for them to live their lives."

 During his first training camp as head coach, arguably the most competitive battle was between Tumbo Abanikanda and Mark Restelli for the starting weakside linebacker spot.
 Hall stated that he hoped the battle would end when,"one player outperforms the other player".
 Eventually, Abanikanda was released with Restelli winning the job.

 On November 12, 2010, Hall was fired as the Eskimos head coach after two seasons coaching the team.

+Saskatchewan Roughriders (II)

 On February 1, 2011, it was announced that Hall had rejoined the Roughriders as their defensive coordinator.

-Hall was hired as the defensive coordinator for the Winnipeg Blue Bombers on January 20, 2015.
+He won his third Grey Cup following the team's victory in the 101st Grey Cup in 2013.